jessc/qwantz-viewer/README.md

 Qwantz Viewer
 =============

-Ruby Shoes app where you can look at specific Qwantz (Dinosaur Comics) images and go backward and forward.
+Ruby Shoes app where you can look at specific Qwantz images (Dinosaur Comics) and go backward and forward.

-## Overview

 Uses the Ruby GUI toolkit Shoes.